WE-are-FPV/JeNo-5.1/README.md

 * **Classic :** For Freestyle flying, behavior and robustness are prioritized, but the **propellers will be visible in the FOV**.
 * **Lightweight :** 2.7g lighter than the Classic plates (1.35g per plate).
 * **Cine :** Uses elongated camera plates to remove propellers from the FOV (set to Wide with the O3).
 * **Ciné Soft :** The version without soft mounting allows for more adjustment of the camera position.
 In the case of using the Air Unit O3, the quad must be properly tuned to avoid vibrations in video recording.
 The soft mounting version limits vibrations that could reach the camera.
+However we had no vibration with hard mounted O3.
 * **High tilt :** allows for a 40° tilt for high tilt adepts

 ![JeNo Classic vs Cinematic](./images/ClassicVSCine.jpg)